-To classify pathways, the definitions the CBD classification, Harrower et al. (2018) were used, as well as input from the European Commission:
+In order to classify pathways, the definitions the CBD classification, Harrower et al. (2018) were used, supplemented with extra information received from the European Commission on the distinction between intentional and unintentional introductions.

-There are six principal pathways for IAS (Hulme et al., 2008; CBD 2014; Harrower et al. 2018): 1) release in nature, 2) escape from confinement, 3) transport-contaminant, 4) transport-stowaway, 5) corridor and 6) unaided.
+In general, there are six principal pathways for IAS (Hulme et al., 2008; CBD 2014; Harrower et al. 2018): 1) release in nature, 2) escape from confinement, 3) transport-contaminant, 4) transport-stowaway, 5) corridor and 6) unaided.
 For these main pathways, different subcategories are identified (CBD, 2014; FIG 1).